Nicolet, Quebec: History

 A fourth church was constructed in 1873, suffering the collapse of its steeple shortly thereafter.
 Attempts to reconstruct it failed due to the weakness of the building's structure.
 Construction of the second cathedral began in 1897, but a part of the building collapsed in 1899.
-On June 21, 1906, a fire destroyed an area of the town including both cathedrals and the headquarters of the Sisters of the Assumption.
+On June 21, 1906, a fire destroyed an area of the town, including both cathedrals and the headquarters of the Sisters of the Assumption.
 Reconstruction began soon afterwards, with the new headquarters of the Sisters of the Assumption and a girls' school being inaugurated in 1908.
-An agricultural school was added to the Seminary in 1938, and a test centre for the Canadian Armed Forces was established in 1952.
+An agricultural school was added to the Collège in 1938, and a test centre for the Canadian Armed Forces was established in 1952.

 On March 21, 1955, a fire gutted the downtown area of Nicolet, destroying 35 commercial buildings and displacing 75 families.
-A plaza in the area is named place du 21 mars ("21st of March Place") to commemorate the event.
+A plaza in the area is named place du 21 mars (“21st of March Place”) to commemorate the event.

 Eight months later, on November 12, 1955, a Leda clay landslide carried 7 acre of earth and six buildings crashing down into the Nicolet river, killing three people, injuring six and causing $10 million in damages.
 The incident destroyed the trade school (established in 1887) and the recently rebuilt cathedral.
 The event was later the subject of a book by author Louis Caron entitled Le Bonhomme Sept-Heures.
-The riverfront road where the landslide occurred was named rue du 12 novembre ("12th of November Street") in commemoration.
+The riverfront road where the landslide occurred was named rue du 12 novembre (“12th of November Street”) in commemoration.

-The present cathedral was rebuilt in 1963, and the Seminary was converted into the École nationale de police du Québec in 1968.
+The present cathedral was rebuilt in 1963, and the Collège de Nicolet was converted into the École nationale de police du Québec in 1968.